UnitedHealth Group (NYSE:UNH) Releases FY 2022 Earnings Guidance

-A number of equities analysts have recently weighed in on the stock.
-UBS Group lifted their price target on shares of UnitedHealth Group from $435.00 to $452.00 and gave the stock a neutral rating in a research report on Wednesday.
+Several research firms have weighed in on UNH.
+Wells Fargo & Company upped their price objective on shares of UnitedHealth Group from $478.00 to $520.00 and gave the stock an overweight rating in a report on Monday, October 25th.
+Credit Suisse Group increased their target price on shares of UnitedHealth Group from $462.00 to $495.00 and gave the company an outperform rating in a report on Friday, October 15th.
+Truist increased their target price on shares of UnitedHealth Group from $500.00 to $520.00 and gave the company a buy rating in a report on Wednesday, December 1st.
+UBS Group increased their target price on shares of UnitedHealth Group from $435.00 to $452.00 and gave the company a neutral rating in a report on Wednesday, December 1st.
 They noted that the move was a valuation call.
-Mizuho raised their price objective on shares of UnitedHealth Group from $455.00 to $500.00 and gave the stock a buy rating in a report on Wednesday, November 10th.
-BMO Capital Markets lifted their price target on shares of UnitedHealth Group from $475.00 to $500.00 and gave the company a market perform rating in a research note on Thursday.
-They noted that the move was a valuation call.
-Cowen assumed coverage on shares of UnitedHealth Group in a research note on Thursday, September 9th.
-They set an outperform rating and a $478.00 price objective on the stock.
-Finally, Evercore ISI lifted their target price on shares of UnitedHealth Group from $360.00 to $480.00 and gave the stock an outperform rating in a report on Friday, October 15th.
-Two research analysts have rated the stock with a hold rating, twenty-one have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, UnitedHealth Group has a consensus rating of Buy and an average target price of $481.63.
+Finally, Evercore ISI increased their target price on shares of UnitedHealth Group from $360.00 to $480.00 and gave the company an outperform rating in a report on Friday, October 15th.
+Two investment analysts have rated the stock with a hold rating, twenty have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $488.82.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, December 14th.
-Stockholders of record on Monday, December 6th will be issued a $1.45 dividend.
-The ex-dividend date of this dividend is Friday, December 3rd.
-This represents a $5.80 annualized dividend and a dividend yield of 1.31%.
-UnitedHealth Group’s dividend payout ratio is currently 35.98%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 14th.
+Stockholders of record on Monday, December 6th will be given a $1.45 dividend.
+The ex-dividend date is Friday, December 3rd.
+This represents a $5.80 dividend on an annualized basis and a dividend yield of 1.27%.
+UnitedHealth Group’s dividend payout ratio (DPR) is currently 35.98%.

-In related news, Director Richard T. Burke sold 2,500 shares of UnitedHealth Group stock in a transaction on Tuesday, November 23rd.
-The shares were sold at an average price of $444.70, for a total value of $1,111,750.00.
+In related news, Director Stephen J. Hemsley sold 75,000 shares of UnitedHealth Group stock in a transaction on Monday, October 25th.
+The shares were sold at an average price of $448.72, for a total value of $33,654,000.00.
 The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director Stephen J. Hemsley sold 75,000 shares of the business’s stock in a transaction on Monday, October 25th.
-The shares were sold at an average price of $448.72, for a total transaction of $33,654,000.00.
+Also, Director Richard T. Burke sold 2,500 shares of UnitedHealth Group stock in a transaction on Tuesday, September 14th.
+The stock was sold at an average price of $416.75, for a total transaction of $1,041,875.00.
+Following the completion of the transaction, the director now directly owns 154,403 shares in the company, valued at $64,347,450.25.
 The disclosure for this sale can be found here.
-Insiders have sold 82,500 shares of company stock valued at $36,855,125 in the last 90 days.
-0.55% of the stock is currently owned by corporate insiders.
+Insiders sold 82,500 shares of company stock worth $36,855,125 over the last ninety days.
+0.55% of the stock is currently owned by insiders.

 UnitedHealth Group Company Profile